symblai/symbl-python-sdk/symbl/readme.md

 You can utilize different functions of Async APIs by directly utilizing `symbl.Text`.

 1. process(payload):
+    >Parameter Name | Required | Value
+    >--- | --- | ---
+    >payload | Mandatory | textual dictionary containing the conversation to be processed in textual form, valid payload `payload={"messages": [{"payload": {"content": "Hi Anthony.
+I saw your complaints about bad call reception on your mobile phone.
+Can I know what issues you are currently facing?"},"from": {"userId": "surbhi@example.com", "name": "Surbhi Rathore"}}]}`.
+See [docs][text_payload-docs] for payload
+    >credentials | optional | Don't add this parameter if you have `symbl.conf` file in your home directory or working directory
+    >content_type | optional | Parameter defining the content_type of video.
+Acceptable values is [`video/mp4`].
+Leave it blank if you're not sure about the content_type of file
+    >wait | optional |  (by default True) Boolean, Value `False` will execute the function submit_text on a separate thread making it a non-blocking API call (Has callback support)
+    >parameters | optional | (by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
+For getting a list of value check [here](https://docs.symbl.ai/docs/async-api/overview/video/post-video#query-params)

+    >returns conversation object
     >
-    >payload:- (Mandatory) textual dictionary containing the conversation to be processed in textual form, See [docs][text_payload-docs] for payload
-    >
-    >credentials:- (optional) Don't add this parameter if you have symbl.conf file in your home directory or working directory
-    >
-    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_text on a separate thread making it a non-blocking API call (Has callback support)
-    >
-    >parameters:- (Optional, by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
-For getting a list of value check [here](https://docs.symbl.ai/docs/async-api/overview/text/post-text#query-params)
-    >
-    >returns conversation object
+    >click [here](https://github.com/symblai/symbl-python/blob/main/example/Async_API/Text_API/process_text.py) to check the example for usage of parameters/arguments and conversation object

 2. append(payload, conversation_id):
-    >
+    >Parameter Name | Required | Value
+    >--- | --- | ---
-    >payload:- (Mandatory) textual dictionary containing the conversation to be processed in textual form, See [docs][text_payload-docs] for payload
+    >payload | Mandatory | textual dictionary containing the conversation to be processed in textual form, valid payload `payload={"messages": [{"payload": {"content": "Hi Anthony.
+I saw your complaints about bad call reception on your mobile phone.
+Can I know what issues you are currently facing?"},"from": {"userId": "surbhi@example.com", "name": "Surbhi Rathore"}}]}`.
+See [docs][text_payload-docs] for payload
-    >
-    >conversation_id:- (Mandatory) conversationId of a previous conversation to which appending the current conversation
+    >conversation_id | Mandatory | conversationId of a previous conversation to which appending the current conversation
-    >
-    >credentials:- (optional) Don't add this parameter if you have symbl.conf file in your home directory or working directory
+    >credentials | optional | Don't add this parameter if you have `symbl.conf` file in your home directory or working directory
-    >
-    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_text on a separate thread making it a non-blocking API call (Has callback support)
+    >wait | optional |  (by default True) Boolean, Value `False` will execute the function submit_text on a separate thread making it a non-blocking API call (Has callback support)
-    >
-    >parameters:- (Optional, by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
+    >parameters | optional | (by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
 For getting a list of value check [here](https://docs.symbl.ai/docs/async-api/overview/text/put-text#query-params)

+    >returns conversation object
     >
-    >returns conversation object
+    >click [here](https://github.com/symblai/symbl-python/blob/main/example/Async_API/Text_API/append_text.py) to check the example for usage of parameters/arguments and conversation object

 ## conversation object